browserengineering/book/book/accessibility.md

 What is accessibility?
 ======================

-Accessibility means that the user can change or customize how they interact with a web page in order to make it easier to use.[^other-defs] The web's uniquely-flexible core technologies mean that browsers offer a lot of accessibility features[^not-just-screen-reader] that allow a user to customize the
+Accessibility\index{accessibility} means that the user can change or customize how they interact with a web page in order to make it easier to use.[^other-defs] The web's uniquely-flexible core technologies mean that browsers offer a lot of accessibility features[^not-just-screen-reader] that allow a user to customize the